* Executive Committee Members

 Tre' has been on the board since 2011.

-He has spent over a decade leading non-profits focused on the development of children and youth in public schools.
-Tre’ previously worked on the staff of a U.S. Member of Congress.
+He has spent more than 15 years leading organizations.
+Tre' previously worked on the staff of a U.S. Member of Congress.
 In this position, he focused primarily on increasing the graduation rates and college preparedness among underrepresented youth.

-Tre’ is a global advocate for education equity and his efforts have not gone unnoticed.
-Tre’ was selected as a 2009 ‘40 Under 40 Honoree’ by the Puget Sound Business Journal and was recently appointed by Seattle Mayor Mike McGinn and the Seattle City Council to the Families and Education Levy Advisory Committee.
+Tre' is a global advocate for education equity and his efforts have not gone unnoticed.
+Tre' was selected as a 2009 ‘40 Under 40 Honoree’ by the Puget Sound Business Journal.

 Tre' has a B.A. in Political Science Pre-law from Morehouse College and a certificate in Creating Business Strategy from Columbia University Extension School in Tokyo.
 Tre' earned a certificate from the Non-Profit Executive Leadership Institute at the Evans School of Public Affairs at the University of Washington and is a graduate of the 2011 Class of Leadership Tomorrow Seattle.

 Cindy McMullen has been involved in public education since she was first elected to the Central Valley School District board in 1987.
 During her 24-year tenure on that board, she served as president five times, worked with four superintendents and saw the construction or remodeling of over one-half of the schools in the district.
 She was an officer on the WSSDA board, serving as its president in 2007.
 A current member of the Spokane YWCA Board of Directors, Cindy was also honored by that organization with the Woman of Achievement in Education award in 1997.